wy-git/snipmate.vim/README.md

 # Usage

-- Copy the folder snipmate.vim to ~/.vim/
+- Copy the folder snipmate.vim to ~/.vim/ (git clone under .vim/)

 - add one line in your .vimrc: